handrew/agentic_gpt/readme.md

 Conceptually, the user provides the `AgenticGPT` agent with an objective and a list of `Action`s that it can take, and then the agent figures out the rest, and asks the user for clarification when it needs help.

+## 🏛️ Registry

+You can contribute or use agents built on top of `AgenticGPT` in the [registry](agentic_gpt/registry/readme.md).
+Right now the following `AgenticGPT`-based agents exist.

+- `PlaywrightAgent`: Uses `AgenticGPT` to automate browser actions.

 ## 🎬 Getting Started
 ### 🔨 Installation
 1. `pip install -r requirements.txt`